TYPO3incubator/access-control/README.md

 | `highestPriority` | Returns the highest priority *decision* that evaluates to either of *permit* or *deny*.
 If there are multiple equally highest priority *decisions* that conflict, then *deny overrides* algorithm would be applied among those highest priority *decisions*. |

 Please note that for all of these *combining algorithms*, *not applicable* is returned if not any of the children is applicable.

+There is also formal description of the schema for the policy language which can be found [here](resources/schema.json).

 ## Authorisation